Applied Research In Science and Engineering (ARISE)

 ARISE is intended to provide an advanced STEM research opportunity to New York City students lacking access to high quality STEM education experiences.

 Eligible applicants to ARISE will be New York City high school students currently enrolled in the 10th or 11th grade with strong academic records and demonstrated interest in STEM subjects.
-Students from demographic groups underrepresented in STEM disciplines and careers, including women, students of color and those from low-income backgrounds, are strongly encouraged to apply.
+Students from groups historically excluded from STEM disciplines and careers are strongly encouraged to apply.

 Areas of Study